-Let's cut to the chase.
 The iPhone 11 Pro Max isn't just the best phone around, it's the phone I'd buy with my own money.

-While the $699 iPhone 11 is a fantastic value and will satisfy most buyers, I'm not most buyers.
-The iPhone 11 Pro Max ($1,099) has a more dynamic OLED display compared with the iPhone 11's LCD screen.
+Yes, the regular $699 iPhone 11 is a fantastic value, but the iPhone 11 Pro Max ($1,099) has a more dynamic OLED display compared with the iPhone 11's LCD.
 I also like having the third lens on the iPhone 11 Pro Max for telephoto zoom, which the iPhone 11 lacks.
-And while the regular iPhone 11 Pro — which shares all the key features with the Max — I prefer the iPhone 11 Pro Max does for $999, I'll take the bigger screen and longer battery life on the Max.
+And as much as I like the smaller iPhone 11 Pro — which shares all the key features with the Max — I prefer the iPhone 11 Pro Max for its bigger screen and longer battery life.

 iPhone 11 Pro Max review: cheat sheet

 - The cameras also shoot gorgeous-looking 4K video with extended dynamic range and cinematic video stabilization.